Elders/RestSharp.IdentityModel.Extensions/src/RestSharp.IdentityModel.Extensions/RestSharp.IdentityModel.Extensions.rn.md

+#### 2.0.1 - 03.05.2018
+* Fixes the implementation for deserializing private setter using ContractResolverWithPrivates

 #### 2.0.0 - 30.04.2018
 * Updates everything to latest and greatest.
 This probably breaks existing clients so we go with ver 2.0.0